code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/professional-development-workshops/index.md

 [/col-20]

 Code.org and ISTE are partnering to expand teacher community and learning opportunities beyond Code.org’s professional learning.
-Through this partnership, we can offer a [first time ISTE membership](https://www.iste.org/membership/code-org) exclusively to Code.org teachers at the special price of $99 (regularly $125).
+Through this partnership, we can offer a <a href="https://www.iste.org/membership/code-org" target="_blank">first time ISTE membership</a> exclusively to Code.org teachers at the special price of $99 (regularly $125).

 Check out these 3 key benefits of ISTE membership: